ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 	wget downgraded_map_link

-Again for th above commands if you wish to use curl instead of wget just replace the word wget with curl.
+Again for the above commands if you wish to use curl instead of wget just replace the word wget with curl.

-The full list of ACT DR4 data products can be found on LAMBDA [here](https://lambda.gsfc.nasa.gov/product/act/)
+The full list of ACT DR4 data products can be found on LAMBDA [here](https://lambda.gsfc.nasa.gov/product/act/).

 For questions or comments pertaining to these notebooks contact Maya Mallaby-Kay (mayamkay@umich.edu).